Karel Soucek

-Karel Soucek (April 19, 1947 – January 20, 1985; né Karel Souček) was a Czech professional stuntman living in Canada who went over Niagara Falls in a barrel in 1984.
+Karel Soucek (April 19, 1947 – January 20, 1985) was a Czech professional daredevil living in Canada who went over Niagara Falls in a barrel in 1984.
+He died the following year due to injuries sustained during a stunt attempt at the Astrodome in Houston.

+Biography

+Before emigrating to Canada, Soucek was a tank commander in his native Czechoslovakia.
+He established himself as a daredevil by performing stunt flying, wing walking, skydiving, and motorcycle stunts.
 He lived in Hamilton, Ontario.

-Soucek prepared for his 1984 Niagara Falls stunt by researching previous attempts, by sending unmanned barrels over the falls to test the currents, and by dropping his barrel off the Niagara Escarpment in Hamilton to test its shock absorbence.
+Soucek prepared for his 1984 attempt to go over Niagara Falls by researching previous attempts, by sending unmanned barrels over the falls to test the currents, and by dropping his barrel off the Niagara Escarpment in Hamilton to test its shock absorbance.
 Soucek's custom-made barrel was 9 ft long and 5 ft in diameter.
 It was bright red and bore the words, "Last of the Niagara Daredevils - 1984" and "It's not whether you fail or triumph, it's that you keep your word... and at least try!"

 On July 2, 1984, the barrel was rolled into the Niagara River 1000 ft above the cataract of Niagara Falls with Soucek inside.
 In seconds, the barrel was swept over the brink.
 Shortly after, Soucek emerged bleeding but safe.